tenaciousR/Lyric-Analysis/README.md

 # Lyric Analysis

+### Setup

-* Here I am practicing my use of processing Natural Language on Python 3 using packages such as pandas, sklearn, nltk, csv, and matplotlib.
+Here I am practicing my use of processing Natural Language on Python 3 using packages such as pandas, sklearn, nltk, csv, and matplotlib.

-* Library including this artist's lyric set as wewll as 380,000+ other artist's lyrics can be found at this [Kaggle Lyrics Dataset](https://www.kaggle.com/gyani95/380000-lyrics-from-metrolyrics)
+* Library including this artist's lyric set as well as 380,000+ other artist's lyrics can be found at this [Kaggle Lyrics Dataset](https://www.kaggle.com/gyani95/380000-lyrics-from-metrolyrics)

 Importing lyrics from a csv file, organizing the data into defined artist's songs through the years (selected Blink182 from lyric CSV file)